 At Millcreek of Pontotoc, a self-harm treatment clinic in North Mississippi, we are dedicated to helping children and teens lead healthier, more productive lives.
 By using our treatment center’s multidisciplinary treatment team approach to care, we are able to afford our patients comprehensive self-harm treatment plans that integrate their specific developmental, emotional, behavioral, and educational needs into their individualized plans of action for receiving thorough care.
 All children and teens in our self-harm treatment clinic benefit from having their own treatment teams which are comprised of psychiatrists, clinical therapists, nurses, teachers, and other healthcare professionals who formulate their treatment plans in conjunction with parents or guardians.
 When your child or teen comes to our self-harm treatment clinic in North Mississippi, you can rest assured that they will be provided with the most optimal level of care possible in order to ensure that they leave treatment feeling successful, enriched, and fully prepared for the future.

-Types of Treatment Offered at Millcreek of Pontotoc
+Types of self-harm treatment offered at Millcreek of Pontotoc in North Mississippi

 At Millcreek of Pontotoc, located in North Mississippi, we understand that making the decision to place your child or teen into a residential self-harm treatment clinic can be difficult.
 We also understand that the process of doing so can seem intimidating, which is why we strive to make the admissions procedure as smooth, easy, and streamlined as possible.
 In an effort to be as accommodating as we can be, our treatment clinic’s highly trained and qualified staff is able to conduct psychosocial assessments over the phone, or in person, so as to allow for the admissions process to be a quick one.
 Once admitted for care, every child and teen will undergo a thorough evaluation process that includes physical, educational, psychological, and psychiatric assessments, of which the results will be added to the information provided by the initial psychosocial assessment.
 This thorough evaluation process allows the staff at our self-harm treatment center at Millcreek to gain a full understanding of each child’s unique developmental, emotional, and educational needs.
 Taking into account all of the information received throughout the course of these evaluations, an self-harm treatment plan is devised for each child or teen.
 The various aspects of the therapeutic interventions that your child or teen will be afforded as part of their self-harm treatment plan may include the following: